-- 1. Record all incidents on the SEEMiS Bullying and Equalities module.
+- 1. Record all incidents on an Incident Report Form and Swift.
 (See Appendix 4) - 2.
 If there is any dispute or doubt about whether an incident was bullying or prejudice, the incident and the doubts should be recorded - 3.
 Continue to check in with the child or young person who experienced bullying to ensure it has stopped / hasn't resumed.